genomicsclass/leanpub/manuscript/smoothing_exercises.md

 ---
 Title: Smoothing exercises
+---

 A>## Exercises
 A>
 A>
 A>1.
-As in the previous section generate the follwowing data:
+Generate the following data:
 A>
 A>
     ```r